-View limit - Set a numeric value for the number of times the link can be viewed before exipiring.
+View limit - Set a numeric value for the number of times the link can be viewed before expiring.
 If you leave this field blank it means that number of views are unlimited.

 Valid until - Specify the expiration date for the link.
 If left blank there is no expiration date.

-Generate - Press this button to genereate the shareable URL for the project.
+Generate - Press this button to generate the shareable URL for the project.

-As soon as you have generated a shareable link for the first time for a specific sub-project the dialog will change apperance as shown in the illustration below:
+As soon as you have generated a shareable link for the first time for a specific sub-project the dialog will change appearance as shown in the illustration below: